studyathome-internationally/rehabilitationstechnik/docs/chapter5.md

 ## Classification According to the Mode of Action

-### Augmentative (Reinforcing) Aids
+### Augmentative (Enhancing) Aids

-By this we mean aids that amplify a stimulus (an action) in such a way that it can also be perceived (performed) by an organ whose performance is reduced.
+By this we mean aids that enhance a stimulus (an action) in such a way that it can also be perceived (performed) by an organ whose performance is reduced.
 <<fig:function-wise-augmentative-aids>> clarifies the mode of operation with an example.
 The incoming sensory stimulus can be perceived by the disabled person only in an attenuated form because of damage to the sensory organ in question.
 The task of the aid marked A is to amplify the incoming stimulus in a suitable way so that it can be perceived with the same intensity as a non-disabled person would have perceived it.